octobercms/docs/services-error-log.md

 <a name="introduction"></a>
 ## Introduction

-When you first start using OctoberCMS, error and exception handling is already configured for you.
+When you first start using October CMS, error and exception handling is already configured for you.
 There are two ways the event log can be accessed:

 1. The event log can be viewed in the file system by opening the file `storage/logs/system.log`.
 1. Alternatively it can be viewed via the Administration area by navigating to *System > Logs > Event Log*.